csjx/arctic-data-status/index.md

     </section>
     <section class="message">
-        Due to a network upgrade, the Arctic Data Center will be unavailable between 11:00 PM Pacific Daylight Time on Monday June 15th and 6:30 AM Pacific Daylight Time on Tuesday June 16th.
+        Due to a network upgrade, the Arctic Data Center will be unavailable between 10:30 PM Pacific Daylight Time on Tuesday July 14th and 7:30 AM Pacific Daylight Time on Wednesday July 16th.
 We apologize for the inconvenience.
 Please contact support@arcticdata.io if you have any questions.
    </section>
 </article>